-\begin{example} $\Zvec_1,\ldots,\Zvec_{25} \stackrel{iid}{\sim}\mathcal{N}({\bf 0}_{200}, {\sigmat}_1)$ and $\Zvec_{26},\ldots,\Zvec_{50}\stackrel{iid}{\sim}\mathcal{N}({\bf 0}_{200}, {\sigmat}_1)$, where $\sigmat_1$ and $\sigmat_2$ are diagonal matrices. {The first $d/2$ diagonal elements of $\sigmat_1$ are $1$ and the rest are $3$, while all diagonal elements of $\sigmat_2$ are $2$.} \end{example}
+\begin{example} $\Zvec_1,\ldots,\Zvec_{25} \stackrel{iid}{\sim}\mathcal{N}({\bf 0}_{200}, {\sigmat}_1)$ and $\Zvec_{26},\ldots,\Zvec_{50}\stackrel{iid}{\sim}\mathcal{N}({\bf 0}_{200}, {\sigmat}_2)$, where $\sigmat_1$ and $\sigmat_2$ are diagonal matrices. {The first $d/2$ diagonal elements of $\sigmat_1$ are $1$ and the rest are $3$, while all diagonal elements of $\sigmat_2$ are $2$.} \end{example}

-Figure 3 shows that in these two examples, the proposed method based on the $\ell_2$ distance {has poor performance}.
-But, { using the $\ell_1$ distance we get some excellent results}.
-This { serves as a motivation} to investigate the high-dimensional behaviour of the method based on other distance functions. { This is explored} in the following subsection.
+Figure 3 shows that in these two examples, the proposed method based on the $\ell_2$ distance {had poor performance}.
+But, { using the $\ell_1$ distance, we got excellent results}.
+This { serves as a motivation} to investigate the high-dimensional behaviour of the method based on other distance functions.